yiphei/yif-AI/encoder_decoder_transformer/README.md

 </div>
 <br>

 To use this architecture for an end-to-end auto-regressive task, the encoder and decoder are adapted to run together serially.
 The encoder generates an output and the decoder generates the next token while attending to the encoder output.
 When a new input is formed with the new decoder output, it gets fed back to the model, which reruns the encoder and decoder.
-To make this work, the encoder attention has to be masked.
+To make this work, the encoder's attention has to be masked.
 Visually, the new model looks like this

 <div align="center">
     <img src="assets/new_diagram.png"